marcizzzsr/HPC-wiki/UniSR%2DHPC/Login-instructions.md

-# Connecting to Our Server via SSH
+# Connecting to the cluster via SSH

+To connect to our cluster, first establish a suitable VPN connection, currently the ones supported are:
+- HSR VPN
+- S-RACE Azure VPN P2S

-To connect to our server, use the following SSH command in your terminal or command prompt:
+Use the following SSH command in your terminal or command prompt:

 ```bash
 ssh surname.name@hsr.it@10.64.79.72